Guppy16/pico-dshot/README.md

 The packet is transmit from left to right (i.e. big endian).

-(Please note that most of this nomenclature is taken from the [betaflight wiki](https://betaflight.com/docs/development/Dshot), but some of it may not be standard)
+(Please note that most of this nomenclature is taken from the [betaflight dshot wiki](https://betaflight.com/docs/development/Dshot), but some of it may not be standard)

 ---
 ## Sources